I’m excited to share the latest improvement to the GetResponse landing pages that will help you get more conversions by creating a sense of urgency.

 You can also add countdown timers to event registration pages.
 Event organizers often use countdown timers to promote early-bird tickets and other ticket price reductions.

 Have a look at the example below to see how you can use countdown timers on your event promo page.

 Finally, if you haven’t used a countdown timer before and want to know how it would perform, you can run an A/B test and add a timer to your variation.
 I’m almost sure you won’t be surprised by the results you’ll get.

 So, go ahead and use countdown timers to squeeze more conversions out of your landing pages.

-And if you’re looking for design inspiration, check out these landing page design trends for 2019.
+And if you’re looking for design inspiration, check out these landing page design trends.

 3. How to set up a landing page in 7 easy steps